zauberware/rails-devise-graphql/README.md

 ### 13. Auto generated slugs
 To provider more user friendly urls for your frontend we are using [friendly_id](https://github.com/norman/friendly_id) to auto generate slugs for models.
-We have already implemented it for the `Account` model.
+We have already implemented it for the `Company` model.
 For more configuration see `config/initializers/friendly_id.rb`.

 To create a new slug field for a model add a field `slug`: